jariperttunen/Rextensions/README.md

 to column first into a *vector* and passes the vector to R function.
 The R function receives the vector and creates 3D matrix with `array` type.
-After that matrix addition in R style is executed and the modified 3D matrix is returned to C. The C program sees the returned 3D matrix as a *vector* and prints out the vector content in contiguous memory and then indexing the content as column first.
+After that matrix addition in R style is executed and the modified 3D matrix is returned to C. The C program sees the returned 3D matrix as a *vector* and prints out the vector content in contiguous memory first and then indexing the content as column first.
 The column first indexing allows the vector content to be inserted in a 3D matrix in C as row first.

 The datatype for the vectors and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.